 See Bill Holland’s article “A more strategic way to help clients to give” in The New Zealand Law Society’s magazine Lawtalk at the link here

 Robert Lee, Partner, KPMG Accountants

-Robert discussed with an elderly client why he felt the local community foundation in Tauranga (Acorn Foundation) would offer the best solution for her estate, in terms of meeting her philanthropic wishes.
-He found that his client liked the idea of knowing that her estate would make a meaningful and lasting contribution to this region, where she had lived for many years.
-Robert’s main reasons for suggesting the local community foundation were:
+“I discussed with an elderly client why the local Community Foundation would offer the best solution for her estate, in terms of meeting her philanthropic wishes.
+My client liked the idea of knowing that her estate would make a meaningful and lasting contribution to this region, where she had lived for many years.”

 - The objectives of the Acorn Foundation were well aligned with her wishes

-- Revenues and/or capital can be attributed to causes she wanted to help the most
+- Revenues and/or capital can be donated to causes she wanted to help the most